-Over the past two decades, we have diversified from an almost exclusively U.S. business to a global company with approximately 18% of sales derived from foreign countries in 2018.
-We have operations in seven countries (Canada, Mexico, U.K., France, Germany, Australia, and Brazil) and export to over 130 other countries.
-In 2018, we benefited from our expanded global footprint and expect to continue to focus on selectively expanding our global business.
+Over the past two decades, we have diversified from an almost exclusively U.S. business to a global company with approximately 18% of sales derived from international countries in 2019.
+We have subsidiary operations in six countries (Canada, Mexico, U.K., France, Germany, and Australia) and sell to over 130 other countries.
+In 2019, we benefited from our expanded global footprint and expect to continue to focus on selectively expanding our global business.
 If we are unable to expand our business internationally at the rate that we expect, we may not realize the operational benefits that we anticipate.

 Although we believe ongoing international expansion represents a significant opportunity to grow our business, our increasing activity in global markets exposes us to additional complexity and uncertainty.
 Net sales generated outside of the U.S. are exposed to foreign currency exchange rate fluctuations as well as political uncertainty which could impact future operating results.
 Moreover, the current domestic and international political environment, including existing and potential changes to U.S. policies related to global trade and tariffs, have resulted in uncertainty regarding the global economy.
-The impact of U.S. tariffs, primarily on WATERPIK products, was a component of increased cost of sale during the year ended December 31, 2018.
+The impact of U.S. tariffs on certain products was a component of increased cost of sale during the year ended December 31, 2019.
 The implementation of more restrictive trade policies, such as higher tariffs or new barriers to entry, in countries in which we manufacture or sell large quantities of products and services could negatively impact our business, results of operations and financial condition.

 We also continue to focus on controlling our costs.
 Historically, we have been able to mitigate the effects of cost increases primarily by implementing cost reduction programs and, to a lesser extent, by passing along some of these cost increases to customers.
-We have also entered into set pricing and prebuying arrangements with certain suppliers and hedge agreements for diesel fuel.
-To combat higher input costs and tariffs, in 2018, we announced price increases on approximately 30% of our portfolio.
-Should additional price increases be warranted, we cannot be certain they will be accepted by our customers.
+We have also entered into set pricing and pre-buying arrangements with certain suppliers and hedge agreements for diesel fuel and other commodities.
+Should we be required to address cost increases by increasing the prices that our customers pay for our products, we cannot be certain they will be accepted.
 Additionally, maintaining tight controls on overhead costs has been a hallmark of ours and has enabled us to effectively navigate recent challenging economic conditions.

-The identification and integration of strategic acquisitions are an important component of our overall strategy and product category diversification.
+The identification and integration of strategic acquisitions are an important component of our overall strategyand product category diversification.
 Acquisitions have added significantly to our sales and profits and product category diversification over the last decade.
-This is recently evidenced by our 2015 acquisition of certain assets of Varied Industries Corporation (the "VI-COR Acquisition"), 2016 acquisitions of Spencer Forrest, Inc., the maker of TOPPIK (the "TOPPIK Acquisition"), and the ANUSOL and RECTINOL businesses from Johnson & Johnson (the "ANUSOL Acquisition") and 2017 acquisitions of VIVISCAL from Lifes2Good Holdings Limited (the "Viviscal Acquisition"), Agro BioSciences, Inc. (the "Agro Acquisition"), WATERPIK from Pik Holdings, Inc. (the "Waterpik Acquisition"), and 2018 acquisition of Passport Food Safety Solutions, Inc. (the "Passport Acquisition").
-However, the failure to effectively integrate any acquisition or achieve expected synergies may cause us to incur material asset write-downs.
+This is evidenced by our 2015 acquisition of certain assets of Varied Industries Corporation (the "Vi-cor Acquisition"), 2016 acquisitions of Spencer Forrest, Inc., the maker of TOPPIK (the "Toppik Acquisition"), and the ANUSOL and RECTINOL businesses from Johnson & Johnson (the "Anusol Acquisition"), 2017 acquisitions of VIVISCAL from Lifes2Good Holdings Limited (the "Viviscal Acquisition"), Agro BioSciences, Inc. (the "Agro Acquisition"), and WATERPIK from Pik Holdings, Inc. (the "Waterpik Acquisition"), 2018 acquisition of Passport Food Safety Solutions, Inc. (the "Passport Acquisition") and the Flawless Acquisition in 2019.
+However, the failure to effectively identify or integrate any acquisition or achieve expected synergies may cause us to incur material asset write-downs.
 We actively seek acquisitions that fit our guidelines, and our strong financial position provides us with flexibility to take advantage of acquisition opportunities.
 In addition, our ability to quickly integrate acquisitions and leverage existing infrastructure has enabled us to establish a strong track record in making accretive acquisitions.
-Since 2001, we have acquired 10 of our 11 "power brands".
+Since 2001, we have acquired 11 of our 12 "power brands".